Camano Island State Park

 Camano Island State Park is a 244-acre camping park with 6,700 feet of rocky shoreline and beach located an hour from Seattle on beautiful Camano Island.

-The park has 88 standard sites, two hiker / biker sites, five cabins, one dump station, two restrooms, and two showers.
+The park has 77 standard sites, two hiker / biker sites, one marine trail site, five cabins, one dump station, two restrooms and two showers.
 Utility campsites are not available at the park.
-The upper camping loop (sites 43-88) are pull-through sites and are better suited for RVs of up to 40-feet.
-All campsites are first come, first served.
+The upper camping loop has pull-through sites (sites 38-77) and are better suited for RVs of up to 40 feet.

 The park offers one kitchen shelter and a group camp that accommodates a maximum of 100 people.
 The group camping area has restrooms and showers.
 Fees vary with size of the group.

-The five cabins at Camano Island are in a diverse mature forest with views of Saratoga Passage.
-Each cabin is 12-by-20-feet in size and is furnished with one folding futon couch that sleeps two, one bunk bed that sleeps three, and a table with five chairs.
+The five cabins at Camano Island are in a diverse mature forest with a peak-a-boo view of Saratoga Passage.
+Each cabin is 12-by-20-feet in size and can sleep up to five people.
+Furnishings include one double bed, a bunk bed with a twin on top and a full bed on the bottom and a table with five chairs.
 Each cabin provides a fire ring, an upright pedestal grill, picnic table, and an 8-foot covered porch.
 For more information, visit our cabins and yurts page.
-Reservation requests can also be made by email at firstname.lastname@example.org.
+Email for reservation requests.